 The Social Security Administration offers several different benefits programs for people who cannot work because of disabling medical conditions.
 Many different illnesses can qualify claimants — but what about injuries?
 If you were stabbed, shot, or assaulted, are you considered eligible?
-Our disability lawyers explore some of the ways your application might be approved if you were hurt in an attack.
+Our New Jersey disability benefits lawyers explore some of the ways your application might be approved if you were hurt in an attack.

 How the SSA Decides if You Are Disabled

 The SSA wants to be sure that only claimants who genuinely cannot work are approved for assistance.
 Therefore, benefits are only granted to people whose impairments are classified as severe.
 So how is severity determined?